 Where can I find scholarships that are tailored for students like me?

 - Visit the International Office Dreamers Project Website and/or the Monarch Student Program Office for additional opportunities.
-Below are a few:
+Below are a few national scholarship lists:

 How do I tell interviewers of any job restrictions or of certain job permits?

-Where can I go to understand all the acronyms (for example all the visas and other vocabulary)?
+Where can I go to understand all the acronyms (for example all the visas and other vocabularies)?

 - DACA – Deferred Action for Childhood Arrivals is not a pathway to citizenship but it allows a student to work, study abroad, have a driver’s license, etc. This must be renewed every two years.